Mountains Of Travel Photos

 Ed's photos are excellent.

-Shishapangma Book - Journeys to the Ends of the Earth - cover Shishapangma Ridge from Main Summit to Central lower summit Shishapangma Book - Journeys to the Ends of the Earth - Shishapangma Southwest Face
+Shishapangma Ridge from Main Summit to Central lower summit - Journeys to the Ends of the Earth book cover

 The chapter on Shishapangma is 25 pages long and features 14 pages of colour photos with an additional 8 smaller colour photos.
 Khoo Chiow wanted to ensure he would reach the main summit of Shishapangma so he decided to tackle the steep Southwest face pioneered by the British in 1982.